sdziallas/comp55/docs/labs/13-Refact.md

 steps that you can perform so that you eliminate redundancy and complexity from your code, which is a win for everyone.
 Today is about teaching you some of the common steps you can take to refactor your code.
 Let's go over some basics first.
-You'll see code with different emojis based on whether it needs to be refactored or not, we'll use the facepalm :rage2: when it's problematic, shrug :expressionless: when its somewhat troublesome and :heart: when it's a good example to follow.
+You'll see code with different emojis based on whether it needs to be refactored or not, we'll use the :rage2: when it's problematic, :expressionless: when its somewhat troublesome and :heart: when it's a good example to follow.

 ### Principles to follow